odomlab/osqpipe/README.rst

 Database configuration is handled within your site-specific project settings.py file as described in the Django documentation.
-For odompipe-specific settings (hostnames, various directories) you will need to edit the file "odompipe_config.xml".
-The pipeline will look for this file in the following places, in order: current working directory, user's home directory, /etc, and the directory pointed to by the $ODOMPIPE_CONFDIR environmental variable.
+For osqpipe-specific settings (hostnames, various directories) you will need to edit the file "osqpipe_config.xml".
+The pipeline will look for this file in the following places, in order: current working directory, user's home directory, /etc, and the directory pointed to by the $OSQPIPE_CONFDIR environmental variable.

 FIXME needs an explanation of the various config settings, either here, or in "hint" attributes in the XML config itself.